JustWhit3/JustWhit3.github.io/_research/3-muon.md

 collection: research
 ---

-Development of tools which evaluate the impact of RPC detector defects on RPC data quality that will be used for offline performance studies of the RPC detector itself.
+My work is focused on developing offline tools for data quality (DQ) monitoring of RPC detector status for Run 3 operations.
+These tools will evaluate impact of RPC detector defects on RPC DQ.
+This information will be then used for ATLAS data analysis assessment and for offline performance studies of RPC detector.

 Contributions: